 Cluster: Summarize and describe distributions.
-6.SP.4 Display numerical data in plots on a number line, including dot plots, histograms, and box plots.
-G6 M6: Statistics 6.SP.5 Summarize numerical data sets in relation to their context, such as by: a.
-Reporting the number of observations.
+6.SP.B.4 G6 M6: Statistics Display a single set of numerical data using dot plots (line plots), box plots, pie charts, and stem plots.
+Note: Supplemental materials are needed to address pie charts and stem plots.
+6.SP.B.5 Summarize numerical data sets in relation to their context. a.
+Report the number of observations.
 G6 M6: Statistics b.
-Describing the nature of the attribute under investigation, including how it was measured and its units of measurement.
+Describe the nature of the attribute under investigation, including how it was measured and its units of measurement.
 G6 M6: Statistics c.
-Giving quantitative measures of center (median and/or mean) and variability (interquartile range and/or mean absolute deviation), as well as describing any overall pattern and any striking deviations from the overall pattern with reference to the context in which the data were gathered.
+Give quantitative measures of center (median and/or mean) and variability (range) as well as describing any overall pattern with reference to the context in which the data were gathered.
 G6 M6: Statistics d.
-Relating the choice of measures of center and variability to the shape of the data distribution and the context in which the data were gathered.
+Relate the choice of measures of center to the shape of the data distribution and the context in which the data were gathered.
 G6 M6: Statistics